AntonioDeas/osticket-prereqs/README.md

 />
 </p>
 <p>
-I’m creating a Windows 10 VM in Azure, naming it osticket-vm, and configuring it with 4 vCPUs.
-This will act as a dedicated environment for installing osTicket without interfering with my local machine.
-Once the VM is ready, I log in using Remote Desktop to start the setup process.</p>
+I created a Windows 10 VM in Azure named osticket-vm, configured it with 4 vCPUs, and logged in using Remote Desktop.
+This provided a clean, isolated environment for installing and configuring osTicket.
 <br />

 <h2>2.
 Enable IIS(Internet Information Services)</h2>